01 March 2019: the flight to Havana

 Hoffa reemphasized to Frank that nothing should happen to Big Daddy.
 Frank reemphasized that in his book; he said: “Jimmy told me point-blank to tell our friends back East that nothing should happen to Partin.”

 The friends back east were the mafia families near Frank’s Teamster territory.
 Ragano spread the word to Miami and New Orleans.
 I assume Chuckie O’Brien mentioned it to Detroit and Chicago families, though I never found evidence for that.
 I don’t know who would have reached out to Hollywood and Las Vegas.
 But the message was consistent and straight from the mouth of Jimmy Hoffa: Use any method possible to intimidate Edward Partin, but nothing should happen to him.
-He alluded to my family not being adverse to kidnapping, and to do onto others as you’d have them do onto you.
+Hoffa alluded to my family not being adverse to kidnapping, the “minor domestic problem” that Hoffa joked about in news and his books.
+Do onto others as you’d have them do onto you: Edward Partin betrayed his teammates to save himself, beat adults to death, and kidnapped kids to get what he wanted; now, get him to change his testimony using any method that kept him alive long enough to free Hoffa from prison.
+It failed.

-With my new knowledge, I could hear Wendy’s voice saying the words recorded by Judge Lottingger in 1976, realizing how no one knew what was going on, not even Wendy.
+I wasn’t seeing new memories, I was contextualizing the flashes in context knowing what I knew thanks to The Irishman.
+I had always suspected Wendy saw violence in her new home, but I didn’t imagine the extent until, fatigued and grumpy and exhausted, I added the mafia into our story.
+I could hear Wendy’s voice saying the words recorded by Judge Lottingger in 1976, realizing how no one knew what was going on, not even Wendy.
 She said: “I was scared, very confused.
 I didn’t know exactly which way to turn.
 I felt I had no one to listen and help with the situation at hand.”

 Go to The Table of Contents